m10rten/trykit/.github/README.md

 - `tryto` - attempt to evaluate an input and return a fallback value if an error occurs;
 - `TryWhen` - a class with static methods for conditional value handling;
 - `merge` - function to merge arrays or objects;
+- `snag` - a function to easily chain error handling;

 ## `safetry`